junxit/us-congress-bills-114/metadata.md

 - 2016-07-11 — Introduced in House
 - 2016-07-11 — Introduced in House
 - 2016-07-11 — Referred to the House Committee on Oversight and Government Reform.
+- 2016-07-13 — Committee on Oversight and Government discharged.
+- 2016-07-13 — Committee on Oversight and Government discharged.
+- 2016-07-13 — Considered by unanimous consent. (consideration: CR H4875-4876)
+- 2016-07-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-07-13 — Mr. Chaffetz asked unanimous consent to discharge from committee and consider.
+- 2016-07-13 — On passage Passed without objection. (text: CR H4875-4876)
+- 2016-07-13 — Passed/agreed to in House: On passage Passed without objection.(text: CR H4875-4876)